By Andy Burrows

 Well, keep thinking!
 And have a look at the other material listed below, especially the How Finance Can Drive Business Performance white paper and the Finance Career Action Planner.

-And keep following me (why not sign up for the Supercharged Finance newsletter?), because I often share thoughts on CFO skills.
+And keep following me (see below to sign up for the Supercharged Finance newsletter), because I often share thoughts on CFO skills.